sunnydugar/twilio-sms/README.md

 Step 1: Create enviornment variables

-  export TWILIO_ACCOUNT_SID=
+  export TWILIO_ACCOUNT_SID= "Your ACCOUNT SID"

-  export TWILIO_AUTH_TOKEN=
+  export TWILIO_AUTH_TOKEN= "Your AUTH Token"

-  export TWILIO_SMS_NUMBER=
+  export TWILIO_SMS_NUMBER= "Your Phone Number"

 Step 2:
-    Command to run the project:   npm run start
+    Command to run the project:   node indexsms.js

-  API call to make:     http://localhost:3000/sms
+  API call to URL:    http://localhost:3000/sms

   METHOD:               POST

-  PAYLOAD:              {
+  PAYLOAD / BODY:       {
-                            "message": "This is from Postman To api TO Twilio to Devivce", "to": "+11234567890"
+                            "message": "This is from Postman To api To Twilio to Device", "to": "+12036668689"
                         }

+Completed Successfully with Message SID received and SMS received to the Phone Number